Rjevski/caddy-cloudflare-origin-ca/README.md

 ## Automatic cleanup (opt-in)

-If you enable `revoke_on_exit`, all certificates issued by this module during a Caddy run are tracked and automatically revoked when the process shuts down (for example, when your container receives `SIGTERM`/`Cmd+C`).
+If you enable `revoke_on_exit`, all certificates issued by this module during a Caddy run are tracked and automatically revoked when the process shuts down (for example, when your container receives `SIGTERM`/`SIGINT` (Ctrl+C)).
 Routine configuration reloads do **not** trigger this cleanup, so certificates remain valid while the server keeps running, but they don't pile up once the process actually exits.

 This feature is **disabled by default** for backwards compatibility.
 To enable it, add `revoke_on_exit` to your issuer config: